 - Have a well-trained dog at home

-Despite not guarantee 100% safety, well-trained dogs are great for guarding your home, especially while away on a short vacation.
+Despite not guaranteeing 100% safety, well-trained dogs are great for guarding your home, especially while away on a short vacation.
 An edified dog, if sufficiently provided with basic needs such as food, shelter, and sanitary provisions to sustain it throughout the period you will be away can provide adequate security.
 Consequently, such a dog can deter thieves from breaking into your home or even alert your neighbours of anomalies.

-- Activate and advertise your security systems incase you have any installed
+- Activate and advertise your security systems in case you have any installed